- Agronomic: general hay and forage crops, grass (misc. perennial), hay

 - Sustainable Communities: sustainability measures

-3) inform farmers of the opportunities and challenges of applied uses for prairies on working landscapes through an extension publication,
+3) inform farmers of the opportunities and challenges of applied uses for prairies on working landscapes,

-4) provide tangible demonstration of prairies managed for multiple applied uses through field days, and
+4) provide demonstrations of prairies managed for applied uses through field days, and

-5) aid farmers in establishing prairies within their farms.
+5) aid Iowa farmers in establishing prairies on working landscapes.